sbojorge/Urban-drf/README.md

 ![Epic_4](/static/images/agile/picture_5.png)

----
+!---

 ## Database structure

-The user is at the center of the structure and it's the start point of 4 tables:
+The user model is at the center of the structure and it's the starting point of 4 tables:
 - Profile
 - Post
 - Service and
 - Contact

-4 more tables are complete the schema:
+4 more tables complete the schema:
 - Followers, in-hand with Profile
 - Like and Comment, relying on Post and
 - Review, with the Service table.